fbpx

 We perform a variety of specialized and standard animal surgeries.
 For a full list please visit our list of surgical services for pet owners and veterinarians.

-Yes, as with any surgery, there are potential risks involved.
+Yes, with any surgery, there are potential risks involved.
 These can include reactions to anesthesia, infection, bleeding, and complications related to the specific procedure.
 However, our team takes every precaution to minimize these risks, including pre-surgical evaluations, advanced monitoring during surgery, and providing detailed post-operative care instructions.
 We’re committed to ensuring your pet’s safety and comfort throughout the entire process.

 During surgery, your pet will be closely monitored using advanced medical equipment.
-This includes ECG to track heart activity, pulse oximetry to measure oxygen levels, blood pressure monitoring, and temperature regulation.
+This includes ECG to track heart rate and rhythm, pulse oximetry to measure oxygen levels, blood pressure monitoring, and temperature regulation.
 Additionally, your pet will be maintained on an anesthetic ventilator to ensure proper breathing throughout the procedure.
 Our team is dedicated to providing the highest level of care and safety for your pet during surgery.

 Surgical After Care